-- get a gas safety certificate for every appliance in the property
+- get a gas safety certificate for every gas appliance they provide

 Your landlord must follow the rules on rent

-Rent can be increased but only at certain times during the tenancy and only in certain circumstances.
-These depend on the type of tenancy you have and what your agreement says about when the rent can be increased.
+Your rent can be increased but only at certain times during the tenancy and only in certain circumstances.
+These depend on the type of tenancy you have and what, if anything, your agreement says about when the rent can be increased.

-If the rent is paid weekly, private landlords have to provide a rent book.
+If you pay your rent weekly, your landlord must provide a rent book.

-Your landlord must follow the correct procedure when they want you to leave
+Your landlord must follow rules when they want you to leave